H2020-InFuse/cdff_dev/README.md

 # Python interpreter, headers, package manager, and Graphviz
 $ sudo apt-get install python3 python3-dev python3-pip graphviz

-# Install Python packages and a newer version of package manager
+# Install Python packages and a newer version of the package manager
 # in /usr/local/{bin,lib/python3.X/dist-packages} for all users
-$ sudo pip3 install --upgrade pip
+$ sudo -H pip3 install --upgrade pip
-$ sudo pip3 install -r requirements.txt
+$ sudo -H pip3 install -r requirements.txt

-# Or install Python packages and a newer version of package manager
+# Or install Python packages and a newer version of the package manager
 # in $HOME/.local/{bin,lib/python3.X/site-packages} for the current user
 $ pip3 install --user --upgrade pip
 $ pip3 install --user -r requirements.txt
 ```

-Or you can not install anything and instead use CDFF-Dev inside a Docker container started from the InFuse Docker image.
+Or you can do without installing anything and instead use CDFF-Dev inside a Docker container started from the InFuse Docker image.
 It is the same image as for CDFF-Core and CDFF-Support, and comes with all the necessary dependencies.
 You only need to provide your local clones of the `CDFF` and `CDFF_dev` repositories.
 Have a look at [this section](https://gitlab.spaceapplications.com/InFuse/CDFF/blob/master/External/Readme.md#usage) in the documentation on the `CDFF` repository.
 With an adequately-defined alias, you can start a container as follow:

 ```
 user@computer:~$ docker cdff-dev